scylladb/scylla-cluster-tests/docs/configuration_options.md

 ## **disable_raft** / SCT_DISABLE_RAFT

-As for now, raft will be enable by default in all [upgrade] tests, so this flag will allow usto still run [upgrade] test without raft enabled (or disabling raft), so we will have bettercoverage
+Flag to disable Raft consensus for LWT operations.

 **default:** True

-**type:** boolean
+**type:** bool

 ## **enable_tablets_on_upgrade** / SCT_ENABLE_TABLETS_ON_UPGRADE

 By default, the tablets feature is disabled.
-With this parameter, created for the upgrade test,the tablets feature will only be enabled after the upgrade
+With this parameter, created for the upgrade test, the tablets feature will only be enabled after the upgrade

 **default:** N/A

-**type:** boolean
+**type:** bool

 ## **enable_views_with_tablets_on_upgrade** / SCT_ENABLE_VIEWS_WITH_TABLETS_ON_UPGRADE